The secret to minimizing blunders is checking engineering calculations! Buckle up, as I show you how with my tried-and-true 5-step process.

 #1 Master your engineering concepts

-Check if you’re using the right equations.
-Sometimes your arithmetic is right, but you used the wrong equation.
-This happens a lot when engineers don’t understand the science behind their work.
+Make sure you’re using the right equations.
+Sometimes your math is perfect, but you used the wrong equation.
+This happens a lot when engineers don’t fully grasp the science behind their work.

-Verify your equation inputs.
-If you use the wrong inputs from the start, your output will be wrong even if you did everything else right.
+Check your equation inputs.
+If you start with the wrong inputs, your output will be off even if you did everything else right.

-Make sure your inputs are accurate and reasonable too.
-Say you’re doing a ground grid analysis for a new substation.
-If someone gives you the soil resistivity from a site 100 miles away, your results won’t be accurate.
+Also, ensure your inputs are accurate and reasonable too.
+For example, if you’re doing a ground grid analysis for a new substation and someone gives you soil resistivity from a site 100 miles away, your results won’t be accurate.

 #4 Create a master file for all calculations

-Documentation is a master record of calculations in one place for all engineers to use.
-Documentation becomes a great resource for maintaining and transferring knowledge.
+Keep a master record of calculations in one place for all engineers to use.
+This becomes a fantastic resource for maintaining and transferring knowledge.

-So, once your calculation is complete and approved, add it to a master folder for other engineers to use.
+So, once your calculation is complete and approved, add it to a master folder for other engineers to access.

-Add units to your values.
-This is a good way to know if you’re even using the right equations.
-Also, units are a great way to tell if your calculated values make real-world sense.
+Include units with your values.
+This helps you know if you’re using the right equations and if your calculated values make sense in the real world.

-Let’s go back to our Ford Mustang example.
-Imagine your equation outputs the top speed of a regular Ford Mustang is 160 meters per second.
-Instantly, you’ll know something is off.
-But if the result was 160 miles per hour, it’d be much more believable.
+Think about our Ford Mustang example.
+If your equation says the top speed of a regular Ford Mustang is 160 meters per second, you’ll know something’s off.
+But if the result was 160 mph, it’d be way more believable.

-Be consistent with the number of digits you use in your calculated values.
-This will help with the degree of accuracy in your calculations.
+Stay consistent with the number of digits you use in your calculated values.
+This helps with the accuracy of your calculations.

-Normally in engineering though, a lack of significant digits won’t lead to failures.
-This is because of the many safety factors used in designs.
-So, just be attentive to what you’re designing and the level of accuracy required.
+Usually, in engineering, a lack of significant digits won’t lead to failures, thanks to safety factors in designs.
+But regardless, just be attentive to what you’re designing and the level of accuracy required.

 Even 10x engineers make mistakes.
-And the more you rush your work, the likelier it is you’ll make a mistake.
-This is why you don’t rush your designs even with a deadline around the corner.
-Your client won’t thank you if you turn in a garbage design a week early.
+The more you rush your work, the more likely you’ll slip up.
+That’s why you shouldn’t rush your designs, even with a looming deadline.
+Your client won’t be happy if you hand in a shoddy design a week early.

-When you create a schedule for your work, consider both design and review time.
-Also many times, you’ll miss deadlines with bleeding-edge engineering work.
-This is okay and frankly typical.
+When planning your work schedule, consider both design and review time.
+Sometimes, you’ll miss deadlines with cutting-edge engineering work.
+It’s normal and, frankly, expected.

 #8 Format your design notes

-Neatly add formatted notes to your calculations.
-Then stick with this note format with ALL your calculations.
+Add neatly formatted notes to your calculations, and stick with that format for all your calculations.

-This makes all your calculations uniform and easy to follow.
-For example, with blue written notes, your eyes always know where to go for clarifications.
+This makes your calculations uniform and easy to follow.
+For example, with blue written notes, your eyes always know where to look for clarifications.

 #9 Know your material

-To do quality calculations, you need to know your material like the back of your hand.
-What I mean is, you need to know exactly what you’re designing.
-Then, how it’ll fit into the real world.
+To do top-notch calculations, you need to know your material inside and out.
+Understand exactly what you’re designing and how it’ll fit into the real world.

-This highlights the importance of hands-on engineering skills for engineers.
-In return, you can do better real-world reality checks on your calculations.
-Do your results seem practical?…
+This emphasizes the importance of hands-on engineering skills.
+It helps you perform better reality checks on your calculations: do your results seem practical?

 #10 Never become lazy